Outback Steakhouse®

 Frequently Asked Questions

-How much does it cost to open an Outback Steakhouse franchise?
+How long does it take to break even with an Outback Steakhouse franchise?

 Does Outback Steakhouse disclose franchise revenue data?